Through His Eyes: Remembering Old Singapore Through the Poems of Edwin Thumboo

 Edwin Thumboo’s Poetry as Documentation

 People attribute different memories and meanings to the same spaces.
-The National Library Building at Victoria Street for instance, might represent days spent with friends, studying for exams, first loves, and so on.
+The National Library Building on Victoria Street, for instance, might represent days spent with friends, studying for exams, first loves and so on.
 However, this same space that is known for “browsing, research and perhaps, as a venue for casual meet-ups, it is for Thumboo and his contemporaries a hard-won fruit of their generation’s labour for independence in more hostile climes.
-The National Library, as a landmark, is a triumphant testimony to the virtues of life-long learning for his generation and it provides an intellectual armour against a past weakened by the shackles of a none-to odistant colonial administration.”12
+The National Library, as a landmark, is a triumphant testimony to the virtues of life-long learning for his generation and it provides an intellectual armour against a past weakened by the shackles of a none-too-distant colonial administration”.12

 Selling mee and kway-teow